-In ‘Home is so Sad’ the poet addresses themes of home, solitude, separation and even loss.
-There is also an inherent allusion to the theme of coming of age.
+In this poem, the poet addresses themes of home, solitude, separation, and even loss.
+There is also an inherent allusion to the theme of coming of age in ‘Home is so Sad.’
 It is the most obvious, aside perhaps from death, reason that people leave a home.
 They might come back, but it is never the same again.
 The tone is mournful, expressing a loss that is felt by the house, those left behind, and those that left.

 Explore Home is so Sad

 The poem uses personification to describe the home as a suffering creature, something that has lost what it loved and would do anything to bring it back.
 There is a comforting space it fosters for whoever left it behind.
 It’s always ready to allow that person back in.
 In the second stanza, the speaker notes some of the variety of images that mark change and loss in a home.

 ‘Home is so Sad’ by Philip Larkin is a two-stanza poem that is made up of sets of five lines or quintains.
 These lines follow a simple rhyme scheme of ABABA DEDED.
 Larkin also chose to use iambic pentameter as the regular metrical pattern that connects each line.
 This means that there are five sets of two beats per line.
 The first of these is unstressed and the second is stressed.
 By using this pattern the poet creates a steady rhythm that encourages a reader along at a pace that is not too fast or too slow.